 How and when to apply decking oil

-Applying decking oil to New, bare wood decking is very straight forward.
-Simply follow a few simple rules and your garden decking will look amazing in no time.
+Applying decking oil to new, bare wood decking is quick and easy.
+Simply follow a few simple rules and your new garden decking will look amazing in no time.

 - Ensure that the decking to be oiled is clean, dry and free from surface contaminates

 - Sweep with a stiff broom to remove any lose leaves and other surface debris

 - Treat any mould or algae (green or black patches in the timber) with a suitable decking cleaner.
 A second application may be required if the decking is heavily soiled

 - Apply the decking oil thinly and evenly working the oil in to the surface of the timber – avoid pools of oil on the surface and wipe of any excess

 - Wait the specified drying time on the tin before applying a second coat

 Most decking oils only require two coats.
 Although there may be a temptation to apply three, four or more coats this can actually cause a number of issues such as.